Balaji-P/shared-vpc-using-terraform/README.md

 # Applying The Terraform Plan
-1. Requires a GCP user who has been delegated Compute Shared VPC Admin role.
+1. Requires a GCP user assigned the Compute Shared VPC Admin role.

 **Note** Service accounts cannot be assigned the Shared VPC Admin role.

-2. Compute API services need to be enabled for the host and service projects.
-Terraform scripting of enabling services is problematic, it's better to use the gcloud cli instead.
+2. Enable the Compute API in both the host and service projects.
+Enabling API service through Terraform is problematic.
+It's much easier to enable using gcloud instead.

-The commands below can be run in the google cloud shell, with appropriate permissions.
+Execute the following gcloud commands to enable the APIs.
+Appropriate permissions required.

 ```
 gcloud services enable compute.googleapis.com [--project project_id]
 gcloud services enable container.googleapis.com [--project project_id]
 ```

-3. Authenticate to GCP using the gcloud init command, providing the email address for the GCP user above with Compute Shared Admin permissions.
+3. Authenticate with GCP using the gcloud init command.
+Provide email address for the GCP user with Compute Shared Admin permissions.

 4. Amend the terraform.tfvars file accordingly.